 Come summer, the owners of Altin's Cafe and Grill on Fifth Avenue South enlist family members to help.
-Business is so slow between June and September they are unable to afford their usual staff of six servers at both breakfast and lunch.
+Business is so slow between June and September they're unable to afford their usual staff of six servers at both breakfast and lunch.

-"That was even scarier," she said.
-"But we got our kinks out, and by season, we were ready."
+"That was even scarier," said Meleqi.
+"But we got our kinks out and by season we were ready."

 "(September) just seems to be the slowest month of all," Meleqi said.
 "And it's nice for us to be tourists somewhere once in a while."

 Mike Reagen, president of the Greater Naples Chamber of Commerce, said Collier County loses about a quarter of its population in the summer and the bulk of the 2 million annual visitors come during the winter months.

 "Summer is always slow and that is a problem," he said.

 But, he added, the Southwest Florida economy is creeping back,which could help businesses until the winter crowds return.

 "I don't know about the rest of Florida, but here I think we're doing OK," Reagen said.

 Keith Casey closed his KC American Bistro in the Pavilion Shopping Center on Vanderbilt Beach Road for the summer after the 2010 BP oil spill in the Gulf of Mexico.
 Last year, LA Fitness began construction in the same plaza and Casey said he knew he wouldn't see much traffic.
 He closed again that summer.